 Here are steps to show you how you can do it.

-What can you reasonably organize given your resources of time, money and volunteers?
+Get creative with a fun activity and location!
+What can you reasonably organize given your resources of time, money, and volunteers?

-II.
-Recruit at least a three person committee.
-You may get volunteers who are not on the committee to help you as well.
-Not everyone likes committee meetings!
+Volunteers are essential.
 Set meeting dates and periodic updates far in advance of event.
-Keep in mind that for many events, the committee members will bring their friends and family to the event so a larger committee to recruit attendees may be a good idea.
+Keep in mind that for many events, the committee members will bring their friends and family to the event so a larger committee can be an effective way to gain more attendees.

 - General Coordinator/Event Chair